Quotients of buildings by groups acting freely on chambers: Covering Theory of -Weyl Graphs

 and so $\bar{\go}\neq \bar{\go}'$, a contradiction. \end{proof}

-\begin{prop} Let $p:\wt{\cW}\map \cW$ and $p':\wt{\cW}'\map \cW$ be coverings of a $2$-Weyl graph $\cW$.
-Let $\lambda:\bar{p}\map \bar{p}'$ be a covering morphism of the groupoid coverings $\bar{p}$ and $\bar{p}'$.
-Then there exists a unique covering morphism $\mu:p\map p'$ such that $\bar{\mu}=\lambda$. \end{prop}
+\begin{prop} Let $p:\wt{\cW}\to \cW$ and $p':\wt{\cW}'\to \cW$ be coverings of a $2$-Weyl graph $\cW$.
+Let $\lambda:\bar{p}\to \bar{p}'$ be a covering morphism of the groupoid coverings $\bar{p}$ and $\bar{p}'$.
+Then there exists a unique covering morphism $\mu:p\to p'$ such that $\bar{\mu}=\lambda$. \end{prop}

-\begin{proof} Let $\mu:\wt{\cW}\map \wt{\cW}'$ be the generalized chamber system morphism whose $s$-homomorphism $\mu_s$ is the restriction of $\lambda$ to $\wt{\cW}_s$.
-This is well defined because the restriction of $\lambda$ preserves types by the fact its a covering morphism.
-Then $\mu$ is a morphism of Weyl data since a suite, as a sequence of edges whose composition the fundamental groupoid of $\wt{\cW}$ is trivial, must get mapped by $\lambda$ to a sequence of edges whose composition is also trivial.
+\begin{proof} Let $\mu:\wt{\cW}\to \wt{\cW}'$ be the generalized chamber system morphism whose $s$-homomorphism $\mu_s$ is the restriction of $\lambda$ to $\wt{\cW}_s$.
+This is well-defined because the restriction of $\lambda$ preserves types by the fact its a covering morphism.
+Then $\mu$ is a morphism of Weyl data since a suite, as a sequence of edges whose composition in the fundamental groupoid of $\wt{\cW}$ is trivial, must get mapped by $\lambda$ to a sequence of edges whose composition is also trivial.
 Then $\bar{\mu}=\lambda$ since they agree on a generating set (see \autoref{lem:detbys}).
 Finally, $\mu$ is unique by \autoref{prop:faithful}. \end{proof}

-\begin{cor} Let $\lambda:\bar{p}\map \bar{p}'$ be an isomorphism, and let $\mu:p\map p'$ be the unique morphism such that $\bar{\mu}=\lambda$.
+\begin{cor} Let $\lambda:\bar{p}\to \bar{p}'$ be an isomorphism, and let $\mu:p\to p'$ be the unique morphism such that $\bar{\mu}=\lambda$.
 Then $\mu$ is an isomorphism.
-Thus, if two coverings of a $2$-Weyl graph induce isomorphic groupoid coverings, then they're isomorphic. \end{cor}
+Thus, if two coverings of a $2$-Weyl graph induce isomorphic groupoid coverings, then they are isomorphic. \end{cor}

-\begin{proof} Let $\mu':p'\map p$ be the unique morphism with $\bar{\mu}'=\lambda^{-1}$.
+\begin{proof} Let $\mu':p'\to p$ be the unique morphism with $\bar{\mu}'=\lambda^{-1}$.
 Put $\mu''=\mu'\circ \mu$.
 Then $\bar{\mu}''=\lambda^{-1} \circ\lambda=1$.
 Thus, $\mu''=1$ by \autoref{prop:faithful}.
-By a symmetric argument, $\mu\circ \mu'=1$, and so $\mu$ is an isomorphism $\mu:p\map p'$. \end{proof}
+By a symmetric argument, $\mu\circ \mu'=1$, and so $\mu$ is an isomorphism $\mu:p\to p'$. \end{proof}